 9. Newsletter Metrics, Link Clicks and Opens, How They Work

 People on average receive more information than they can consume.
 Hence your newsletters need to stand out head and shoulders to be noticed.
-To help you achieve this, I decided to share some of my own topic ideas.
-These 10 surprising topic suggestions will help you jumpstart your internal newsletters campaign.
+For this reason, I decided to share some of my own topic ideas.
+Undoubtedly, these 10 surprising topic suggestions will help you jumpstart your internal newsletters campaign.

 1. Take a trip down memory lane

 Include an old newspaper clipping talking about your business in your next internal newsletter.
 Also, consider adding a staff picture from the seventies.
 Rest assured your employees will love seeing those frisky hairdos and flared jeans.